Venice improving young core through offseason camps

-FORT MYERS — After playing a handful of games over the weekend in a camp at FGCU, the Venice High boys basketball team wrapped up another round of games at the Summer Shootout at Evangelical Christian School in Fort Myers on Tuesday.
+After playing a handful of games over the weekend in a camp at Florida Gulf Coast University, the Venice High boys basketball team wrapped up another round of games at the Summer Shootout at Evangelical Christian School in Fort Myers on Tuesday.

 It's a grueling stretch for the Indians, playing 12 games in four days or so.
 But with each matchup comes valuable experience for a young group.

-Venice graduated 16 players in the past two seasons including all-around athlete Chason Rockymore last year.
+Venice graduated 16 players in the past two seasons including all-around athlete Chason Rockymore this past year.

 That creates a path for a group of young talent to step in and give the Indians solid minutes.